scrapbird/sarlacc/README.md

 ### Data
-Data for both postgres and mongodb is stored by docker in the `data` directory, keep this here if you want to keep data from previous sessions.
+To ensure proper data persistence, data for both postgres and mongodb is stored in docker volumes.

 ### Requirements